Lake Point, Utah: E.T. City

 Pioneers of the Church of Jesus Christ of Latter-day Saints arrived in Lake Point on July 27, 1847.
 The team of men included Brigham Young and Orson Pratt.
 Pratt wrote in his journal that "We continued on about 4 miles further [beyond Black Rock], when we reached a valley putting up to the southward from the lake."
 Very little happened for two years from that initial visitation, Mormon settlers did travel the area and perhaps dwelled in an official capacity, but the Tooele Valley wasn't formally organized as a colony for members of the Church until Apostle Ezra T. Benson hired men to build mills and watch his cattle in the valley.
-Cyrus and Juda Tolman along with Phineas R. Wright were brought in to build saw mills and a grist mill.
-And John Rowberry and Robert Skelton followed shortly after on December of 1849 to winter Benson's cattle.
+Cyrus and Juda Tolman along with Phineas R. Wright were brought in to build sawmills and a grist mill.
+And John Rowberry and Robert Skelton followed shortly after in December 1849 to winter Benson's cattle.
 When the 1850 census was taken a year and a half later, all 5 men and their families were accounted for as living in Settlement Canyon in what is now Tooele City.

 On April 24, 1850 Ezra T. Benson visited the new settlement and organized the first LDS branch with Rowberry as Bishop.
 By late Spring and Summer of that year more Mormon settlers came into the valley including Peter Maughan and his family.
-Tooele County was organized on April, 1851 with Peter Maughan appointed to the position of County Clerk.
+Tooele County was organized in April 1851 with Peter Maughan appointed to the position of County Clerk.
 In 1852 Settlement Canyon Fort, which included Peter Maughan's home, was dissembled and moved closer to present day city center in Tooele.
-On November of 1853, Maughan, Rowberry, and Bates were appointed a committee to both "...locate E.T.
+In November 1853, Maughan, Rowberry, and Bates were appointed a committee to both "...locate E.T.
 City and for building a dam at Rock Springs [Adobe Springs Creek]."
 In 1854 $700 was expended to build the dam, which failed because the water seeped through an underground passage so that water would not rise.
 The committee then had to spend an additional $300 to bring water from Twin Springs to the location of the new settlement; Twin Springs was the same source of water for the Benson Grist Mill which was completed that same year.
-In August of 1854 the Maughan house was dissembled and moved for a second time, now to the location that was selected for E.T.
+In August 1854 the Maughan house was dissembled and moved for a second time, now to the location that was selected for E.T.
 City.
 There were others who joined him who built small houses along the north-south road.
-On October 1854, Maughan was appointed as the Presiding Elder over E.T.
+In October 1854, Maughan was appointed as the Presiding Elder over E.T.
 City.
 According to the Utah Centennial County History Series, E.T.
 City was a precinct named after Ezra Taft Benson that extended from the Benson Grist Mill to E.T.
 Hill (Adobe Rock), and all the way over to Black Rock (Great Salt Lake).
 This was formalized in 1855 by Ezra Taft Benson who represented Tooele County in the Utah Territorial Legislature.